SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 The table will be ordered by "Requested at" ascending (oldest requests first).

-If there are no active requests the bot will reply
+If there are no active requests the bot will reply:

 > There are no users requesting access to a permission group.

 In this version, there will be no way to view requests that have already been handled (other than searching the transcript).

 Non-public non-bot-owners must run the command to see this request list.
-The bot will send a general message (not a reply to any user) if
+The bot will send a general message (not a reply to any user) if:
- * A Bot Owner has posted 3 messages within 5 minutes
+ * A Bot Owner has posted 3 messages within 5 minutes.
- * There is one or more request in the system
+ * There is one or more request in the system.
  * This message has not been displayed in the last 6 hours.

 #### Handling Requests